-Table 39: Main data of an Azure Active Directory app registration
+Table 40: Main data of an Azure Active Directory app registration

 Property Description Display name Display name of the application.
 Publisher domain Name of the application's verified publisher domain.
 Registration date Date and time when the application was registered.
 Group membership claim Group membership claim expected by the application.
 Group types that are included in the access, ID, and SAML tokens.
-Permitted values are: None: No group types All: All group types • Security groups: Security groups with the user as a member.
+Permitted values are: None: No group types All: All group types

+• Security groups: Security groups with the user as a member.

+Property Description Application groups: Application groups in which the user is a member. • Directory roles : Directory roles that are assigned to the user.
 Logo URL Link to the application's logo.
 Marketing URL Link to the application's marketing page.

-Property Description Privacy statement URL Link to the application's privacy statement.
+Privacy statement URL Link to the application's privacy statement.
 Service URL Link to the application's support page.
 Terms of service URL Link to the application's terms of service.
 Fallback public client Specifies whether the fallback application type is a public client, such as an application installed and running on a mobile device.
 The default value is false meaning the fallback application type is a confidential client such as a web application.
 If the option is disabled, it means that the fallback application type is a confidential client, such as a web application (default).
 Supported user accounts Specifies which Microsoft user accounts for the current application are supported.
 Permitted values are: Accounts in this organizational directory only Accounts in any organizational directory Accounts in any organizational directory and personal Microsoft accounts Only personal Microsoft accounts Token issuance policies Name of the policy for issuing tokens.
 Token lifetime policy Name of the policy for token lifetimes.
 Tags User-defined string to use for categorizing and identifying the application.

-- Azure Active Directory policies for issuing tokens on page 177 - Azure Active Directory policies for token lifetime on page 178
+- Azure Active Directory policies for issuing tokens on page 178 - Azure Active Directory policies for token lifetime on page 179